-E. Progress with cavity-string in a cryomodule
+E. Progress with Cavity String in a Cryomodule

 Achieving ILC level performance of 9-cell cavities in a cryomodule is an important milestone.
 In the XFEL and ILC linacs, eight or nine 9-cell cavities will be assembled as a string in one cryomodule.
-Figure 9 shows the average field gradient achieved with 9-cell cavity string (right) in cryomodule at TTF/FLASH, DESY, compared with the average gradient of individual 9-cell cavities (left) measured in vertical test [4, 31].
+Fig. 10 shows the average field gradient achieved with 9-cell cavity string (right) in cryomodule at TTF/FLASH, DESY, compared with the average gradient of individual 9-cell cavities (left) measured in vertical test [4, 31].
 The average field gradient of a 9-cell cavity string in a cryomodule has recently reached >28 MV/m.

-Fig. 9.
-Progress in the average field gradient of eight cavity string in cryomodule at TTF/FLASH.
+Fig. 10.
+Progress of average field gradient with 9-cell and eight 9-cell cavity-string in cryomodule at TTF/FLASH.